DavidHe1127/aws-cert/solution_architect_pro/key-points.md

-## Key points 21
+## Key points 31

 ### Autoscaling

 ### Business Continuity

 - Spot instance can be interrupted.
 Reserved Instance provides massive discount and needs at least **1 year** rental term.
-- Use DLQ (dead letter queue) for failed transactions reprocess
+- Use DLQ (dead letter queue) for failed transactions reprocess.
+- If `RPO` of 1 hour is required, it basically requires backup of data store to be hourly-based.

 ### Cost Management

 ### Migration

-- Cert produced by AWS Cert Manager cannot be cross-region
+- Cert produced by AWS Cert Manager **CANNOT BE** cross-region
+- Snowmobile is recommended for transferring data more than **10PB**

 ### Data Store